-NCU awards credit earned based on semester credits.
-Most courses carry 3 semester credits.
-It is expected that a student taking a 3-credit course will need to spend approximately 135-144 hours on learning experiences such as reading and study; research; faculty-student interaction; demonstration of defined learning outcomes through assignments, papers and projects; examinations; and assessment of performance.
+NU courses that award credits earned based on semester credits mostly carry 3-semester credits.
+It is expected that a student taking a 3-credit semester course will need to spend approximately 135-144 hours on learning experiences such as reading and study; research; faculty-student interaction; demonstration of defined learning outcomes through assignments, papers and projects; examinations; and assessment of performance.

 Active students enrolled in undergraduate courses may take a maximum of 12 credits at a time without Dean approval.
 Undergraduate students requesting to take more than 12 credits simultaneously must be approved by their school Dean.